jcmullwh/image_project/docs/scoring.md

 - novelty summary used (if enabled)

 The judge prompt/response is still recorded as normal steps for audit, but scoring text is **not** merged into the downstream prompt context.

+Selection is represented explicitly as an `action` step in the transcript (`pipeline/blackbox.select_idea_card/action`), making it easy to see where parsing/selection happened.

 ## Troubleshooting